mrsoheilnezakat/Sensors/A02YYUW Waterproof UART/README.md

 2. From Tools menu, select *board* and *port*

 ### Code:
-Use the following C++ code to read data from the sensor: [cpp code](https://github.com/mrsoheilnezakat/Sensors/blob/main_branch/A02YYUW%20Waterproof%20UART/main.cpp)
+ave the script on the Arduino Nano 33 IoT.
+Use the following C++ scrip to read data from the sensor: [cpp code](https://github.com/mrsoheilnezakat/Sensors/blob/main_branch/A02YYUW%20Waterproof%20UART/main.cpp)